mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 # Conclusion
-Remind them about the primer again. that it will have way more examples also will be some RDF material for reference, if you are interested.
+Remind them about the primer again. that it will have way more examples also will be some RDF material for reference if you are interested.

+It is important to keep in mind that **Semantic statements are not simply a set of loosely structured keywords; they must be logically consistent**.
+Inconsistent annotations could have dreadful consequences. so the primer will also will have examples of how things can go wrong, of course hoping not to scare anyone.

  something about
  **Responsibilities of a data manager/EML constructor** to